parenting

 • Reading a short, soothing book

-• Singing a lullaby or playing soft music
+• Singing a lullaby or playing calming music

 5. Manage Night Wakings Thoughtfully

-• Stay calm and quiet: Keep the lights dim and your voice soft.
-This reinforces the idea that nighttime is for sleeping.
+• Stay calm and quiet: Keep interactions minimal to reinforce the idea that nighttime is for sleeping.

 6. Adapt as Your Baby Grows